 A mentor is a safe adult friend who provides a young person with unconditional support and encouragement.
 Mentors want to help young people reach their full potential.
 To be a TeamMate is to serve as a beacon of hope.

 All young people benefit from positive and successful adult role models in their lives.
 Over time, mentors help young people build confidence, embrace positive choices, and visualize a bright future.

 Mentors give the gift of focused time.
 They spend time listening and acting as sounding boards for their mentees.
 To the untrained eye, mentors and mentees may appear to simply be coloring, playing a game, or shooting hoops when they meet.
 An element of fun is involved, but ultimately, mentors watch for and affirm strengths.

 TeamMates meet at school once a week with the goal of 24 visits each school year.
 Research shows that three years is the ideal length of time for mentors and mentees to cement a lasting, impactful relationship.
-Fortunately, many mentors not only meet this commitment, they surpass it by staying with their mentee through high school graduation.
+Fortunately, many mentors not only meet this commitment, but they also surpass it by staying with their mentee through high school graduation.